Wire - Futuresonic, Manchester May 3rd 2008

 I had a superb night out on Saturday.
 As part of the gloriously eclectic Futuresonic festival the Academy 2 ( Students Union Hall to you and I) Wire played a blinding set.
 I don't claim to have intimate knowledge of the band, but I like what I know!
 I have a vinyl copy of ' A Bell Is A Cup' which I used to play regularly.
 I know Pink Flag is their 'classic' but I have never really heard it.
 That is not to take away from what was a superb show.

-I heard about and saw pictures of an amazing feat by Steve Diggle at the show in Crewe the night before.
+I spent the evening with good friend Kev Mann.
+As well as being Drummer with the Television Personalities, Alternative TV and the Creation - Kev is also a confirmed ligger.
+He spent the previous few days on tour with the Buzzcocks and was telling me some hilarious stories of life with Diggle et al. I heard about and saw pictures of an amazing feat by Steve Diggle at the show in Crewe the night before.
 During the show Steve had managed to deeply embed a champagne bottle in the back wall of the stage!
 Not sure exactly how he managed this, but it is an impressive feat.
 Especially as it was neck end in the wall.
 I would have thought it would have fallen out of the wall.

 But no!